 Besides the optional and mandatory subjects in general and upper secondary education, media literacy is in focus in the education system in the following initiatives/projects:

-In the strategy Denmark’s Digital Growth, the former government recommended that:
+In the strategy Denmark’s Digital Growth, the 2016-2019 government recommended that:

 - Vocational education and training (VET): Increased focus on digital and professional competencies in final examinations of vocational education.
 The content of the exams and the forms in the vocational education programmes should be examined so that they reflect the teaching and to a greater extent support the assessment of students’ digital skills.

 - Establishment of a centre for the use of IT in VET.

 - The formulation of a science strategy for primary and lower and upper secondary educations.